 The most important element of a successful TPR Storytelling program is the awareness that our focus is our students, not our book or even our story.
 A good relationship with students is the foundation of a TPRS program.
 We establish this connection by personalizing our stories.
 Every story is bizarre, in order to maintain the interest of our students, and personalized, because the only thing our students are truly interested in is themselves.
 The instructional pace should be based entirely upon an assessment by the teacher of how thoroughly the students have internalized the language.
 The number one, most important element in any TPRS program is the quantity and quality of the unconditional love, positive feedback, pats on the back and hearty applause provided to the students by the teacher.
 Most teachers feel that they have begun to implement TPRS effectively after approximately 4 workshops.
-Although the techniques, the 7 steps and beginning and advanced strategies for creating a phenomenal TPRS classroom can be taught and learned in workshops, it is teachers who dedicate themselves to expressing love and approval towards their students that keep their students coming back year after year to acquire enough language to become bilingual ---- and that can’t be taught.
+Attending TPRS workshops and reading Fluency Through TPR Storytelling, by Blaine Ray and Contee Seeley are the first steps to creating a TPRS program.
+Although the techniques, the 7 steps and beginning and advanced strategies for creating a phenomenal TPRS classroom can be taught and learned in workshops, it is teachers who dedicate themselves to expressing love and approval towards their students that keep their students coming back year after year to acquire enough language to become bilingual —- and that can’t be taught.